Reds vs. Yankees Player Props Betting Odds

 Fraley Stats

-- Jake Fraley has 32 hits with five doubles, five home runs, 18 walks and 29 RBI.
-He's also stolen five bases.
+- Jake Fraley has six doubles, five home runs, 18 walks and 31 RBI (33 total hits).
+He's also stolen six bases.

 Fraley Recent Games